mateuslopes92/hello-docker/README.md

   if got error of running containers `docker container rm -f $(docker container ls -a -q)` `-a` apply the commands for stoped containers as well

+  After having DockerFile and docker-compose file we can run `docker-compose build`

 ### Running multi container apps
+Each application should have your own DockerFile
+All the configs should be specified in docker-compose file

 ### Docker Networking